microsoft/BotBuilder-Samples/experimental/language-generation/docs/Functions-injected-from-LG.md

 isTemplate("welcome")
 ```

-And returns one of the results:
+And it returns the result:

 ```
 true